jquery-backstretch/jquery-backstretch/README.md

   // You may also attach Backstretch to a block-level element
   $(".foo").backstretch("path/to/image.jpg");

-  // If your element defines a background image with CSS, you can omit the argement altogether
+  // If your element defines a background image with CSS, you can omit the argument altogether
   $(".foo").backstretch();

   // Or, to start a slideshow, just pass in an array of images